 Our investing activities primarily consist of purchases, sales and maturities of short-term investments, as well as capital expenditures associated with computer equipment and software to enhance our website and to support our growth.
 Short-term investments generally consist of highly liquid securities that we intend to hold for more than three months, but less than one year.
 These investments are carried at fair value with unrealized gains and losses, net of taxes, reported as a component of stockholders' equity.
-Cash used in investing activities of \$0.5 million and \$0.4 million during the six months ended June 30, 2005 and 2006, and \$1.2 million during the year ended December 31, 2005 was primarily attributable to capital expenditures.
+Cash used in investing activities of \$0.2 million during the three months ended March 31, 2005 and 2006 and \$1.2 million during the year ended December 31, 2005 was primarily attributable to capital expenditures.
 Cash provided by investing activities of \$5.4 million in 2004 was primarily attributable to the sale of short-term investments totaling \$7.0 million, offset by \$1.6 million in capital expenditures.
-Cash used in investing activities of \$0.5 At June 30, 2006, we had outstanding commitments totaling \$1.3 million, primarily associated with the purchase of software and hardware supporting our website.
+Cash used in investing activities of \$0.9 million in 2003 was primarily attributable to capital expenditures.
+We expect capital expenditures to increase in 2006 compared to 2005.